Walking with Sightseeing at Conistonwater

 Wednesday: free day

-Friday: Walking around Coniston and a trip on the Gondola
+Friday: Coniston, Brantwood and a trip on the Gondola

 We walk on good tracks via Low Yewdale to the Coppermines Valley, strewn with relics of the area’s industrial past.
 We explore Coniston village before making our way to the lake shore, to cruise Coniston Water on the restored steam yacht Gondola, with an option to visit Brantwood the home of John Ruskin before a short and pleasant walk through a field into the gardens of Monk Coniston.
 4 miles (6.5km) with 300 feet (90m) of ascent.